 - Follow the rules: Each bitcoin node has been programmed to follow a set of rules.
 By following these rules, a node can check the transactions on the network it receives and confirms everything is working fine.
 If there are any problems, the transaction fails.

 - Information sharing: A node’s primary task is to exchange information with other nodes in the network.
 And the quintessential information a node share is transactions.
 There are two types of transactions that bitcoin nodes share:

 - Fresh transactions: Transactions that have recently been entered into the blockchain network.

 - Confirmed transactions: Transactions that have been completed and written to a file.
 These are distributed in blocks of transactions, and not individually.

-- Keep a copy of confirmed transactions: Each node on top places blocks of confirmed transactions.
+- Keep a copy of confirmed transactions: Each node on top places blocks of validated transactions.
 These are held together in a file known as the blockchain.

 What’s interesting is that during a recent 24-hour period, the number of reachable nodes stays to be constant.
 This suggests that a portion of users running nodes are full-time miners.

 Another issue is the demographic distribution of the nodes.
 The majority of reachable nodes are located in the USA.
-Whereas in the Africa, where Bitcoin could perhaps help people lacking access to financial resources more than anywhere else, there is a regional scarcity of reachable nodes.
+Whereas in Africa, where Bitcoin could perhaps help people lacking access to financial resources more than anywhere else.
+There is a regional scarcity of reachable nodes.